 We're constantly updating this article as new information emerges so read on for details about your specific device and manufacturer and remember to check back regularly.

 The good news though is that if you don't have Lollipop for your phone yet you probably will soon.
-And the even better news: it's worth the wait, as it includes a smorgasbord of new features, a visual overhaul and numerous under-the-hood improvements to make if faster, more efficient and lighter on your battery.
+And the even better news: it's worth the wait, as it includes a smörgåsbord of new features, a visual overhaul and numerous under-the-hood improvements to make it faster, more efficient and lighter on your battery.

 - Read our hands on: Android 5.0 Lollipop review